 Today, cyber insurance is essential for mitigating financial and reputational damage and ensuring a resilient digital environment.

 Why is cyber insurance important?

-The loss, compromise or theft of electronic data can have a negative impact on a business, including the loss of customers and revenue.
-Businesses may be liable for damages stemming from the theft of third-party data.
+The loss, compromise or theft of electronic data can have a negative effect on a business, including the loss of customers and revenue.
+Business owners could be liable for damages stemming from the theft of third-party data.